 Fathers have no fewer rights than mothers to custody, visitation, and child support under New Jersey law.
 To exercise your fathers’ rights in Monmouth County, however, you need to first establish paternity.
 That can be done through voluntary acknowledgment or a paternity action, which involves the court and DNA testing.

 Once paternity is established, fathers will have the right to seek visitation and/or custody.
 When they do, they should be focused on showing that sole or joint custody with them serves the child’s best interest.
 That can require various evidence and possibly even expert witness testimony.
-No matter what is needed to advance a father’s rights in a custody case, however, an experienced attorney can help.
+No matter what is needed to advance a father’s rights in a custody case, however, an experienced child custody attorney can help.

 Once custody orders have been issued by the court, it is possible to get them changed.
 These modifications are usually pursued when either parent experiences a significant life change, like getting a new job, being diagnosed with a new health condition, or having a new child.